 If approved by Council, the rules of the proposed DC District will provide guidance for future site development including appropriate uses, building massing, height, landscaping, and parking.
-Given the specific context of this site, additional items that will be considered through the development permit process include, but are not limited to:
+Given the specific context of this mid-block site, additional items that will be considered through the development permit process include, but are not limited to:

-- emphasizing individual at-grade entrances and an engaging interface along the 20 Avenue NW frontage; - ensuring high quality amenity space for all units on the site with particular attention to an engaging courtyard space; - provision of trees and landscaping; and - mitigation of shadowing, overlooking, and privacy concerns.
+- emphasizing individual at-grade entrances and an engaging interface along the 20 Avenue NW frontage; - ensuring high quality amenity space for all units on the site; - provision of trees and landscaping; and mitigation of shadowing, overlooking, and privacy concerns.